mstocco/mariostoc.co/content/traininglog/20201213-ironman2021-37weeksout.md

 There wasn't a swim workout specified for today so I chose to repeat a previously written workout.
 I felt a bit anxious because I couldn't reserve the _moderate lane_ and this was going to be my first time in the _fast lane_.

-Honestly, there was me, another guy that was close to me in fitness, one really slow person and one woman that really knew what she was doing.
+Honestly, there wasn't a reason to feel self-conscious about being in the _fast lane_; it was me, another guy with similar speed, one _really_ slow person and one woman that really knew what she was doing.
 After 30 minutes, the other swimmers were done and I had the whole two lanes to myself.
 I finished the 1900m workout with plenty of time on the clock so I did another easy 300m.

 ### HEART RATE FROM THE SWIM
 ![HR Chart](/assets/jpg/hrswim-20201216.jpeg)
 <sup>Average HR: <strong>131 bpm</strong> (measured with the HRM Swim Strap)</sup>

-Overall, another great day in the books.
 <!---->
 ## THURSDAY DEC 17
 Sleep **4** | Fatigue **3** | Stress **2** | Soreness **4**